NymanLauri/nearest-singular/README.md

     >> [S,T,distance,~,Q,~] = nearest_complex(A, B, maxiter, timemax_seconds, x0);

-In order to specify the minimal index of the output T x + S, use the function 'nearest_with_minimal_index':
+In order to specify the minimal index of the output T x + S, use the function `nearest_with_minimal_index`:

     >> min_index = 0;
     >> [S,T,distance,~,Q,~] = nearest_with_minimal_index(A, B, min_index);